MOTGNN: Interpretable Graph Neural Networks for Multi-Omics Disease Classification: Abstract

 \section{Abstract}

 Integrating multi-omics data, such as DNA methylation, mRNA expression, and microRNA (miRNA) expression, offers a comprehensive view of the biological mechanisms underlying disease.
-However, the high dimensionality and complex interactions among omics layers present major challenges for predictive modeling.
+However, the high dimensionality of multi-omics data, the heterogeneity across modalities, and the lack of reliable biological interaction networks make meaningful integration challenging.
+In addition, many existing models rely on handcrafted similarity graphs, are vulnerable to class imbalance, and often lack built-in interpretability, limiting their usefulness in biomedical applications.
 We propose Multi-Omics integration with Tree-generated Graph Neural Network (\textbf{MOTGNN}), a novel and interpretable framework for binary disease classification.
-MOTGNN employs eXtreme Gradient Boosting (XGBoost) to perform omics-specific supervised graph construction, followed by modality-specific Graph Neural Networks (GNNs) for hierarchical representation learning, and a deep feedforward network for cross-omics integration.
-On three real-world disease datasets, MOTGNN outperforms state-of-the-art baselines by 5-10\% in accuracy, ROC-AUC, and F1-score, and remains robust to severe class imbalance (e.g., 87.2\% vs. 33.4\% F1 on imbalanced data).
-The model maintains computational efficiency through sparse graphs (2.1-2.8 edges per node) and provides built-in interpretability, revealing both top-ranked biomarkers and the relative contributions of each omics modality.
-These results highlight MOTGNN’s potential to improve both predictive accuracy and interpretability in multi-omics disease modeling.
+MOTGNN employs eXtreme Gradient Boosting (XGBoost) for omics-specific supervised graph construction, followed by modality-specific Graph Neural Networks (GNNs) for hierarchical representation learning, and a deep feedforward network for cross-omics integration.
+Across three real-world disease datasets, MOTGNN outperforms state-of-the-art baselines by 5-10\% in accuracy, ROC-AUC, and F1-score, and remains robust to severe class imbalance.
+The model maintains computational efficiency through the use of sparse graphs and provides built-in interpretability, revealing both top-ranked biomarkers and the relative contributions of each omics modality.
+These results highlight the potential of MOTGNN to improve both predictive accuracy and interpretability in multi-omics disease modeling.

 \keywords{Graph neural networks, Multi-omics integration, XGBoost, Disease classification, Model interpretability}